 But sometimes — maybe always — it’s more effective for us not to attempt to create certainty.
 Though evolution might have rigged our brains to resist uncertainty, we can never really know what the future will bring.
-And during improbable situations like the pandemic, which has massively disrupted our routines and utterly destroyed our best-laid plans, we need to learn to live with ambiguity.
+And during unpredictable, unfolding situations like a pandemic or a war, we need to learn to live with ambiguity.

 “Uncertainty is the only certainty there is,” wrote mathematician John Allen Paulos.
 “Knowing how to live with insecurity is the only security.”

 So how can we best cope when everything feels so out of control?

 Here are seven strategies.